dfguan/deSPI/README.md

 ### User's Guide

-#### Database Download
+#### Database downloading
-Users could take the following command to build their own reference library.
+Users can take the following command to build their own reference library.
 All reference genomes will be download from NCBI genbank or refseq.

 ```
 cd deSPI